Expanded genetic code: Introduction

 In order to incorporate a novel amino acid into the genetic code several changes are required.
 First, for successful translation of a novel amino acid, the codon to which the novel amino acid is assigned cannot already code for one of the 20 natural amino acids.
 Usually a nonsense codon (stop codon) or a four-base codon are used.
 Second, a novel pair of tRNA and aminoacyl tRNA synthetase are required, these are called the orthogonal set.
 The orthogonal set must not crosstalk with the endogenous tRNA and synthetase sets, while still being functionally compatible with the ribosome and other components of the translation apparatus.
 The active site of the synthetase is modified to accept only the novel amino acid.
 Most often, a library of mutant synthetases is screened for one which charges the tRNA with the desired amino acid.
 The synthetase is also modified to recognize only the orthogonal tRNA.
 The tRNA synthetase pair is often engineered in other bacteria or eukaryotic cells.

-In this area of research, the 20 encoded proteinogenic amino acids are referred to as standard amino acids, or alternatively as natural or canonical amino acids, while the added amino acids are called non-standard amino acids (NSAAs), or unnatural amino acids (uAAs; term not used in papers dealing with natural non-proteinogenic amino acids, such as phosphoserine), or non-canonical amino acids.
+In this area of research, the 20 encoded proteinogenic amino acids are referred to as standard amino acids, or alternatively as natural or canonical amino acids, while the added amino acids are called non-standard amino acids (NSAAs), or unnatural amino acids (UAAs; term not used in papers dealing with natural non-proteinogenic amino acids, such as phosphoserine), or non-canonical amino acids.

 Non-standard amino acids

 The first element of the system is the amino acid that is added to the genetic code of a certain strain of organism.

 Over 71 different NSAAs have been added to different strains of E. coli, yeast or mammalian cells.
 Due to technical details (easier chemical synthesis of NSAAs, less crosstalk and easier evolution of the aminoacyl-tRNA synthase), the NSAAs are generally larger than standard amino acids and most often have a phenylalanine core but with a large variety of different substituents.
-These allow a large repertoire of new functions, such as labeling (see figure), as a fluorescent reporter (e.g. dansylalanine) or to produce translational proteins in E. coli with Eukaryotic post-translational modifications (e.g. phosphoserine, phosphothreonine, and phosphotyrosine).
+These allow a large repertoire of new functions, such as labeling (see figure), as a fluorescent reporter (e.g. dansyl alanine) or to produce translational proteins in E. coli with Eukaryotic post-translational modifications (e.g. phosphoserine, phosphothreonine, and phosphotyrosine).